The year 2020 will be etched in our memories for various reasons that are not positive.

 Recommended Reading: Benefits of Scaled Agile Framework ( SAFe®) – Agilemania

-We were careful not to confuse milestones accomplished as the arrival of transformation.
+We were careful not to confuse milestones accomplished with the arrival of transformation.
 The focus, instead, was to use the credibility from the short-term win to go after the more significant impediments, including the systemic and structural ones.

 We spent time and effort to help teams understand how the new approaches and behaviors have helped us progress even in the most troubled times.
-There was also a deliberate focus to redefine management and leadership and align with the new ways of thinking, the new ways of working, and new ways of measurements to maintain for the short term and relentlessly improve in the longer term.
+There was also a deliberate focus to redefine management and leadership and align with new ways of thinking, new ways of working, and new ways of measurements to maintain for the short term and relentlessly improve in the longer term.

-Any resemblance to John Kotter’s Leading Change is purely intentional, for that is what we used to maneuver the challenge thrown by the pandemic.
-It was this experience that drew me towards the Scaled Agile Framework.
+Any resemblance to John Kotter's Leading Change is purely intentional, for that is what we used to maneuver the challenge thrown by the pandemic.
+It was this experience that drew me toward the Scaled Agile Framework.
 More on that later.